 So, if you want to eliminate or moderate calories, sugar, caffeine, artificial flavors or colors, and other ingredients from your diet, choosing water is a right decision.

-Did you know that out of all the water used in the U.S. each year, bottled water accounts for only 0.01%?
+Did you know that out of all the water used in the United States each year, bottled water accounts for only 0.01%?

 There's a lot of misleading information circulating on social media and internet sites that falsely reports that the bottled water industry is using up available water supplies and selling products for big profits.

-The truth is that botteld water industry cares deeply about protecting water resources generally, but especially in the communities where they have invested.
+The truth is that bottled water industry cares deeply about protecting water resources generally, but especially in the communities where they have invested.